The ABCs of Investing in Sri Lankan Real Estate

 Step 1: Research and find your ideal home

-Sri Lanka has 9 provinces and 25 districts; with its metropolitan city of Colombo subdivided further into 15 parts, there is a range of real estate to choose from to invest.
+Sri Lanka has 9 provinces and 25 districts; with its metropolitan city of Colombo subdivided further into 15 parts, there is a range of real estate investments to choose from.
 Some cities with properties in high demand are Colombo and its suburbs, Gampaha, Kandy and Galle.
 However, when you are selecting from these cities, you need to think of what you expect from this new investment.
 If it’s for a vacation home, cities like Kandy or Galle are ideal because of the rich natural resources and relaxing vibe.
 But if it’s for work, Colombo is the best.

 In all these cities properties are available for rent, some on sale, some above the 28th floor and some with sea views.
 And when choosing amongst them, you could either work with a real estate agent or go through the newspapers or take the fast track with lankapropertyweb.com.
 Filter your search based on what you are looking for and locate your dream home in minutes.